matthiasportius/Python-Notes/README.md

 ### Virtual environment

 By default, the Python interpreter runs in its global environment.
 Packages installed always land there, making it too crowded over time.
-A **Virtual environments** is a folder containing a copy (symlink) of the interpreter.
-Any packages are installed only in that subfolder.
+A **Virtual environments** is a folder containing a copy (a *symlink*) of the interpreter.
+Any packages are installed only in that folder.

 GUI: `Ctrl+Shift+P` > **Python: Create Environment** > **Venv**
 Terminal: `python -m venv .venv`